Why RV refrigerator service is so important

 This unit does require service.
 There is still manufacturer-installed paper that was not removed in the burner area.
 The insulation is coming out on the right-hand side.
 Lucky that this unit had a heat shield added to help protect the burner area.
 It could have caught on fire because of the insulation coming loose in that area.

-Hope this help to explain more about refrigerator maintenance.
-Make sure you see your owner’s manual and visit your local dealership or repair shop.
-It’s always a good idea to inquire about what you’re paying for as well, and make sure everything looks good before you approve it.
+I hope this helps to explain more about refrigerator maintenance.
+Make sure you refer to your owner’s manual and visit your local dealership or repair shop.
+It’s always a good idea to inquire about what you’re paying for, as well, and make sure everything looks good before you approve it.
 Travel safe!

 More from Dustin